 Celebrated on a fourth Thursday of November in the United States and on the second Monday of October in Canada, Thanksgiving is a national holiday.
 Apart from these two major states there are some other nations where this day is observed to give thanks for the preceding year's harvest.
-While mostly Thanksgiving is celebrated in a secular manner, some regions do have religious significance attached to it.

 The beginnings of this festival in Canada can be dated back to the seventeenth century French settlers who on the occasion of having a good harvest celebrated this day and shared the food with the natives.
 Similarly in the U.S, Thanksgiving was brought along with the English Puritan immigrants who as believed by the historians celebrated the first Thanksgiving in 1621.